nixonyung/nixonyung.github.io/content/writings/emotional/arrogance.en.md

 The meticulous will become god.<br/>
 What I don't like will be gone.<br/>
-Who I like will stay with me.<br/>
+Who I like will serve me well.<br/>